munificent/craftinginterpreters/book/statements-and-state.md

 ^code block

-It creates an empty list of statements and then keeps parsing statements and adding them to it until we reach the end of the block, marked by the closing `}`.
+It creates an empty list and then parses statements and adds them to the list until it reaches the end of the block, marked by the closing `}`.
 Note that the loop also has an explicit check for `isAtEnd()`.
-In a recursive descent parser, we have to be careful to avoid infinite loops, even in incorrect code.
+We have to be careful to avoid infinite loops, even when parsing invalid code.
 If the user forgot a closing `}`, the parser needs to not get stuck.

 That's it for syntax.
 For semantics, we add another visit method to Interpreter:

 ^code visit-block

+To execute a block, we create a new environment for the block's scope and pass it off to this other method:

+^code execute-block

+It executes a list of statements in the context of a given <span name="param">environment</span>.
 Up until now, the `environment` field in Interpreter always pointed to the same environment -- the global one.
-Now, it will represent the *current* environment.
-It will always be the innermost scope that contains the code currently being executed.
-As the interpreter enters and exits scopes, it updates the `environment` field accordingly.

-To execute a block, we create a new environment nested inside the current scope for the block's local scope.
-Then the rest of the work happens in this other
-method:

-^code execute-block
+Now, that field represents the *current* environment.
+That's the environment that corresponds to the innermost scope containing the code to be executed.

-It executes a given list of statements in the context of the given <span name="param">environment</span>.
-All that means is that it updates the interpreter's `environment` field, visits all of the statements, and then restores the previous value.
-As is always good practice in Java, we restore the previous environment using a finally clause.
+To execute code within a given scope, this method updates the interpreter's `environment` field, visits all of the statements, and then restores the previous value.
+As is always good practice in Java, it restores the previous environment using a finally clause.
 That way it gets restored even if an exception is thrown.

 <aside name="param">

-Explicitly changing and restoring a mutable `environment` field that is used by the interpreter may seem a little inelegant.
-Another classic approach to this is to explicitly pass the environment as a parameter to each visit method.
+Explicitly changing and restoring a mutable `environment` field may seem a little inelegant.
+Another classic approach to explicitly pass the environment as a parameter to each visit method.
 To "change" the enviroment, you pass a different one as you recurse down the tree.
 You don't have to restore the old one, since the new one lives on the Java stack and is implicitly discarded when the interpreter returns from the block's visit method.

 I considered that for jlox, but it's kind of tedious and verbose adding an environment parameter to every single visit method.